oracle/dotnet-db-samples/samples/dotnet-core/ef-core/README.md

+Oracle Entity Framework Core beta is currently available as a private beta.
+If you would like to join the private beta, email dotnet_us (at) oracle.com.

 To use the sample code, create a new Oracle user.
 Log into the Oracle Database with DBA privileges and run the following commands:

 * GRANT CONNECT,RESOURCE,UNLIMITED TABLESPACE TO blog IDENTIFIED BY blog;